awslabs/service-workbench-on-aws/README.md

 $ npm install -g pnpm
 ```

-To create the initial settings files, take a look at the example.yaml settings file in main/config/example.yaml and create your own copy.
+To create the initial settings files, take a look at the example.yml settings file in main/config/settings/example.yml and create your own copy.
 The stage is either 'example' or your username.
 This method should be used only for the very first time you install this solution.
 In the rest of this README, \$STAGE is used to designate the stage.

-Now, let's perform an initial deployment:
+Now, let's perform an initial deployment.
+Note that when invoked without parameters, this will assume a deployment stage of \$USER, which is the logged-in user name on Mac and Linux systems.

 ```bash
 $ scripts/environment-deploy.sh
 ```

+You can override the default stage name of \$USER if you prefer.
+For example, if you want your stage name to be `qa`, then:

+1. create main/config/settings/qa.yml
+2. execute `scripts/environment-deploy.sh qa`

 Following an initial successful deployment, you can subsequently deploy updates to the infrastructure, backend, and post-deployment components as follows: